-- The second rebellion started in June 1855 when two brothers Sidhu and Kanhu organised 10000 Santhals and began an armed uprising.
+- The rebellion started in June 1855 when two brothers Sidhu and Kanhu Murmu organised 10000 Santhals and began an armed uprising.
 Their primary aim was to completely annihilate the alien or British regime.

 - The revolt was violently suppressed by the British with about 20000 Santhals being killed including the two leaders.

 - Between 1789 and 1832, the Mundas revolted around seven times against the oppression brought on by moneylenders and the British Government.
 The Khuntkatti system, which was a joint holding of land, prevailed among the Mundas.
-But the advent of the British and the outsider-Zamindars replaced the Khunkatti with the Zamindari system.
+But the advent of the British and the outsider Zamindars replaced the Khunkatti with the Zamindari system.
 This caused indebtedness and forced labour among the tribals.

-- The Mundas were able to get an able and charismatic leader in Birsa Munda who proclaimed a rebellion in 1894.
+- However, the Mundas were able to get an able and charismatic leader in Birsa Munda who proclaimed a rebellion in 1894.

-- He declared himself ‘God’ and organised his people to revolt openly against the government.
+- He organised his people to revolt openly against the government.
 He urged people to stop paying debts and taxes.

 - He was arrested and spent 2 years in jail before being released in 1897.

-- In December 1899, he launched an armed struggle on the landlords and the government.
+- In December 1899, he launched an armed struggle against the landlords and the government.